2019 date to be announced

 The workshop runs from 10am - 5pm

-(with an optional volunteer opportunity on Sunday 12 August) in Stanmer Park, Brighton.
+(with an optional volunteer opportunity the following day) in Stanmer Park, Brighton.

 Learn how to cut grass and weeds without the need of a noisy fossil fuel burning lawnmower or strimmer.

 What will the Scything workshop cover?

 The workshop will look into the history and theory of scything and how it can be applied to a variety of settings such as lawns, fields, meadows, allotments, brambles, etc. The course will be focused on providing the participant with hands-on experience.
 The number of course participants is limited, so you will benefit from individual guidance from the tutors.

 Selecting and setting up the scythe and snath (handle) will be covered.
 You have the option of ordering your own scythe to be available on the day of the course; see below for details.
 Maintaining and using a variety of sharpening stones to hone (sharpen) the blade will be an important part of the course, and you will also be introduced to the art of 'peening' (profiling the blade).

 Who is the Scything workshop for?

 The workshop will be of interest to anyone with vegetation to cut, including gardeners, allotment holders and horticulturists.
 No prior knowledge of scything is needed.
 This course is open to anyone aged 16 or over.

 Scything is a little less strenuous than one might expect, but please be aware that much of the work does involve twisting and moving of the back.

 You must be willing to spend much of the duration of the course out of doors, whatever the weather.
 Most of the theoretical parts of the course will be held under cover.

 Learning methods and outcomes